AKRGames/The-Stoopid-Mod/README.md

 </p>

 In order to load in mods, it HAS to be in the mainMods/_append folder.
 Why?
-According to Verwex, this is to have backup support for when week 7 polymod actually releases.
+According to Verwex, this is to have backup support for when Week 7 Polymod actually releases.
 So if you wanna put in a mod for the shared/ folder then you put it in:

 ```mods/mainMods/_append/shared```